Skip to main content

 Honyaku Message Converter

-Since next-intl expects simple string values, we need to convert the honyaku.dev format (with text and description fields) into plain strings.
-This utility recursively walks the message tree and extracts the text from each leaf node.
+Since next-intl expects simple string values, we need to convert the honyaku.dev format (with text and description fields) into plain strings. loadMessages extracts the text from each entry, and loadLocale handles loading the right file for each locale.

 lib/honyaku.ts